 Transfer & Completion Rates

 In compliance with the Student Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our college district to make available its completion and transfer rates to all current and prospective students.
 Beginning in Fall 2014, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three year period.
-Their completion and transfer rates are listed above.
-These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three year tracking period.
+The EVC completion rate is 32.37% and transfer rate 6.65% compared to the California Community Colleges statewide of completion rate 30.36% and transfer rate of 9.48%.
+However, these rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three year tracking period.